 The client had asked for something sleek and simple, I really think I’ve achieved that here.
 I took a holistic approach to the logo itself, using Fibonacci ratio’d circles to create shape of a lilly(a flower commonly associated with holistic medicines).
 Much like the interconnected ideas behind holistic medicines and therapies, all the paths in the shape connect and this leaves no starting point nor finish.

 I have also started dabbling in photography which is becoming one of my favourite hobbies.

 They asked me to recreate a similar effect to the Blitz R34 design.
 The typeface itself is a version of the “Old English Script”.
-I did however create a custom a “X” as I was overly fond of the traditional one as it lacks that certain je ne sais quoi.
+I did however create a custom a “X” as I wasn’t overly fond of the traditional one as it lacks that certain je ne sais quoi.
 I started by hand drawing the typeface and playing around with different styles of “X”s in front of the “enon”.
-Then put it through Ai and started manipulating the shapes until I had something I wanted to show them.
+Then I put it through Ai and started manipulating the shapes until I had something I wanted to show them.